Mr-DeBonis/Mr-DeBonis/README.md

 - 👋 Hi, I’m @Mr-DeBonis
 - 👀 I’m interested in Data Science
 - 🌱 I’m currently learning Web Development
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on **Astronomy and Astro-engineering related projects**
 - 📫 How to reach me: on my personal e-mail (ignacio.debonis7 (at) gmail.com)

 <!---